-Rasbora trilineata, commonly know as the scissortail rasbora, originates from the southern Mekong River basin in Cambodia, Laos, and Thailand, as well as the Malaysian peninsula and islands of Borneo and Sumatra.
+Rasbora trilineata, commonly know as the scissortail rasbora, originates from the southern Mekong River basin in Cambodia, Laos, and Thailand, as well as from the Malaysian peninsula and the islands of Borneo and Sumatra.
 Most often found in slow-flowing rivers and swamps in forested areas, scissortails have also been found in rapidly flowing hillside streams as well as lakes and reservoirs.
-Most specimens sold in the aquarium trade are captive bred rather than wild caught.
+Most specimens sold in the aquarium trade are captive bred rather than wild-caught.

 Colors and Markings

-Also known as the three-lined rasbora, this fish is a hardy and popular member of the Rasbora line.
-Slender with an almost transparent body, a horizontal black line runs from behind the gills to the tail.
-The tail is forked, and bears bands of yellow and black, ending with a band of white at the tip, hence the common name of three-lined rasbora.
-When swimming and even while at rest, this fish will open and close its tail in a scissor-like fashion, giving rise to the common name it’s best known for.
+Also known as the three-lined rasbora, this fish is a hardy and popular member of the Rasbora group.
+Slender, with an almost transparent body, a horizontal black line runs from behind the gills to the tail.
+The tail is forked, and bears bands of yellow and black, ending with a band of white at the tip, giving its common name of the three-lined rasbora.

-Virtually all tetra species are good tankmates, as well as danios, gouramis, and even larger fish such as angelfish and discus.
-Bottom-dwelling fish such as corys and other catfish species also make good tank-mates.
-Even livebearing fish such as guppies, mollies and swordtails can be kept with scissortails.
-Just keep in mind that some of those species do better in more alkaline water versus the slightly more acidic water that scissortails prefer.
+Virtually all tetra species are good tankmates, as well as danios, gouramis, and even some larger fish such as the angelfish and discus.
+Bottom-dwelling fish such as corys and other catfish species also make good tankmates.
+Even livebearing fish such as guppies, mollies, and swordtails can be kept with scissortails.
+Just keep in mind that some of those species do better in more alkaline water versus the slightly more acidic water that the scissortails prefer.

 Scissortail Rasbora Habitat and Care

-Scissortail rasboras require plenty of open swimming area and do best in longer tanks.
+Scissortail rasboras require an open swimming area and do best in longer tanks.
 Although not fussy about décor, the most natural setting would be one that includes plants such as Java moss, driftwood, and rocks of various sizes to mimic a riverbed habitat.
-Subdued lighting will recreate the typical forested habitat in nature.
-However, scissortails will adapt to a wide range of habitats.
+Subdued lighting will recreate the typical forested habitat, however, scissortails will adapt to a wide range of habitats.

-When bringing this species home, it is wise to match water parameters from the tank they came from, as closely as possible, as they do not adapt well to sudden changes in water conditions.
-Take care to acclimate them for a sufficient length of time to ensure they are not shocked.
+When finally bringing this species home, it is wise to match water parameters from the tank they came from, as closely as possible, as they do not adapt well to sudden changes in water conditions.
+Take care to acclimate them for a few hours to ensure they are not shocked.

-Scissortails readily accept all foods but prefer live foods whenever possible.
+Scissortails readily accept all foods but prefer to eat live foods whenever possible.
 In nature, their diet consists primarily of insects.
-However, they will accept frozen foods, freeze-dried foods as well as flake foods.
-Brine shrimp, daphnia and any type of worm are an excellent supplemental food, particularly when conditioning before breeding.
+However, they will accept frozen foods and freeze-dried foods as well as flake foods.
+Brine shrimp, daphnia, and any type of worm are excellent supplemental foods, particularly when conditioning before breeding.

 Scissortails are egg-scatterers that are relatively easy to breed.
-For best fry yield, a separate breeding tank is recommended and should be fitted with either a mesh for the eggs to fall through or spawning mats.
-Fill the tank about half full of water that is slightly acidic (6.0 to 6.5) and at a temperature of 77 to 82 F (25 to 28 C).
-Lighting should be minimal, and filtration should be a sponge type filter.
+A separate breeding tank is recommended; it should be fitted with either a mesh for the eggs to fall through or spawning mats.
+Fill the tank about half full of water that is slightly acidic (6.0 to 6.5) and at a temperature of 77 to 82 degrees Fahrenheit (25 to 28 Celsius).
+Lighting should be minimal, and it is best to use a sponge type filter.

-Adults should be conditioned with live foods, such as bloodworms, daphnia, and brine shrimp to prepare for spawning.
-When the female is full of eggs, place the pairs in the breeding tank.
-To induce spawning, add small amounts of cooler softer water several times throughout the course of the day.
+Condition adults with live foods, such as bloodworms, daphnia, and brine shrimp to prepare for spawning.
+When the female is full of eggs, place a few pairs in the breeding tank.
+To induce spawning, add small amounts of colder, softer water several times throughout the course of the day.
 Continue feeding live, or frozen live foods, until spawning takes place.

-The breeder pair will make several deposits of adhesive eggs over the spawning medium.
+The breeding pair will make several deposits of adhesive eggs over the spawning medium.
 Once eggs have been laid, the adults should be removed promptly, as they will readily eat their own eggs.
-The eggs are sensitive to light and fungus, so lighting should be minimal and the tank should be kept very clean.
-Frequent water changes are recommended, as well as the use of an antifungal treatment for the water.
+The eggs are sensitive to light and fungus, so lighting should be minimal, and the tank should be kept very clean.
+Frequent water changes are recommended as well as the use of antifungal treatment in the water as a preventative measure.

-After approximately 24 hours the eggs will hatch and initially feed off the egg sac.
-After another two days, the fry becomes free-swimming and must be fed freshly hatched brine shrimp and other small fry foods.
+After approximately 24 hours, the eggs will hatch; fry initially feed off the egg sac.
+After another two days, the fry become free-swimming and must be fed freshly hatched brine shrimp and other small fry foods.